flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 This console contains a **256 Byte ROM** stacked in the CPU that is used to bootstrap the cartridge's ROM.
 It doesn't run the game right away however, it first executes a series of checks that **prevent the execution of unauthorised cartridges** and also makes sure the cartridge is **correctly inserted**.

-To be able to pass these checks, games had to include a copy of Nintendo's logo (in the form of tiles) in its ROM header `r cite("games-dhole")`, this way Nintendo could make use of **Copyright and Trademark** laws to control the distribution, *Clever huh?*.
+To be able to pass these checks, games had to include a copy of Nintendo's logo (in the form of tiles) in its ROM header [@games-dhole], this way Nintendo could make use of **Copyright and Trademark** laws to control the distribution, *Clever huh?*.
 The Gameboy ROM also embeds a copy of the logo to be able to compare it.

-That being said, the boot process is as follows `r cite("anti-piracy-boot")`:
+That being said, the boot process is as follows [@anti-piracy-boot]:

 1. After the console is switched on, the CPU starts reading at address **0x00** (Gameboy's ROM location).
 2. RAM and Sound are initialised.